 There is hope that adult stem cells, which are harvested from bone marrow, may be utilized in a similar way to achieve results.
 Fewer ethical questions surround this sort of research, but some experts believe that adult stem cells may be more difficult to work with than those from embryos.
 Either way, the scientific community is nearly unanimous in arguing that research efforts and potential breakthroughs will be negatively impacted if they are not allowed to work on both types of stem cells.

 Human studies of so-called neurotrophic factors are also being explored.
 In animal studies, this family of proteins has revived dormant brain cells, caused them to produce dopamine, and prompted dramatic improvement of symptoms.

-This is a disorder with symptoms similar to Parkinson's, but caused by medication side effects, different neurodegenerative disorders, illness, or brain damage.
+This is a disorder with symptoms similar to Parkinson's, but caused by medication side effects, different neurodegenerative disorders, illness or brain damage.
 As in Parkinson’s, many common symptoms may develop, including tremor; muscle rigidity or stiffness of the limbs; gradual loss of spontaneous movement, often leading to decreased mental skill or reaction time, voice changes, or decreased facial expression; gradual loss of automatic movement, often leading to decreased blinking, decreased frequency of swallowing, and drooling; a stooped, flexed posture with bending at the elbows, knees and hips; an unsteady walk or balance; and depression or dementia.
 Unlike Parkinson’s, the risk of developing secondary parkinsonism may be minimized by careful medication management, particularly limiting the usage of specific types of antipsychotic medications.

-Many of the medications used to treat this condition have potential side effects, so it is very important to work closely with your doctor on medication management.
+Many of the medications used to treat this condition have potential side effects, so it is very important to work closely with the doctor on medication management.
 Unfortunately, secondary parkinsonism does not seem to respond as effectively to medical therapy as Parkinson's.